Skip to main content

 Can I Sue a Bankrupt Loan Company?

-Yes, you may be able to sue a bankrupt mortgage lender or servicer, but chances are you won't recover much, if anything, even if you were to win.
-When a company goes into bankruptcy, all collection efforts, including lawsuits against the company, are put on hold.
-The company's assets are then divided among the people the company owes money to in order of priority determined by law.
+Yes, you can sue a bankrupt mortgage lender or servicer, but chances are you won't recover much if you win.
+When a company goes into bankruptcy, all collection efforts, including lawsuits against the company, get put on hold.
+The company's assets get divided among the people the company owes money to in order of priority determined by law.

-Unfortunately, chances are good that you would not be one of the people entitled to priority, so you would only be able to collect money if there was anything left over afterward.
-That may be nothing.
-A bankruptcy attorney would be able to provide you with legal advice about where your case would have priority in the bankruptcy proceeding and whether pursuing it makes sense in your circumstances.
+Unfortunately, chances are good that you would not be one of the people entitled to priority.
+So you could only collect leftover money.
+That might be nothing.
+A bankruptcy lawyer can provide legal advice about where your case would have priority in the bankruptcy proceeding and whether pursuing it makes sense.

 Home Ownership

-According to the U.S. Census Bureau, approximately two-thirds of Americans are homeowners.
-There are numerous benefits that come along with owning your own home, which include:
+According to the U.S. Census Bureau, about two-thirds of Americans are homeowners.
+Many benefits come with owning your own home, which include:

 • Relatively stable housing costs